SYLLABUS: Digital Photo Sketchbook Spring 2018

 BRING several photos to work on next week in class in Lightroom

 rent on Amazon.
-It’s $1.99 on Amazon; quiz on this next Tuesday
+It’s $1.99 on Amazon.
+There will be a QUIZ on the film next Tuesday

 BLOG about what you are compelled by in the Lange film.
-What can you use in your own work.
+What can you use in your own photo/art practice.

-WATCH: ALL Library Module videos from Julieanne Kost to prepare for next week.
+WATCH: Begin to watch Library Module videos from Julieanne Kost to prepare for next week.
 Very Important!!
 Lightroom: Getting Started Series

-QUIZ on what we covered so far, particularly on the Dorothea Lange: Grab a Hunk of Lightning video
+QUIZ on the Dorothea Lange: Grab a Hunk of Lightning video

-SKETCH 2 Environmental Portrait Series inspired by photographers Dorothea Lange
+SKETCH 2 Environmental Portrait Series inspired by Dorothea Lange

 DISCUSS: Your Blog Post about Lange; add images